 Although we can be good communicators, we will not work equally well in all of these professions, since it depends on many other factors that we feel comfortable or not in with them.
 Our character includes other facets that will decide and limit our selection to probably a maximum of two or three options from the previous list.

 If you are clear on which ones are your three or four main skills, I recommend you to subdivide each of them into 6 or 7 applications / practical professions that you can find as we have done with the previous example.
 For each of your talents, choose only the three activities that attract you the most and you like, so that in total you have about 15.
 Check if one of them repeats or if they are very similar, so that you can clearly see that in this profession you can apply two or more of your talents.
 You’ll gradually reduce those groups that would be complementary or similar, or run them in parallel if it’s necessary (for example, you can be a journalist and a blogger at the same time, but maybe being a full-time teacher and presenter is not so easy to combine).

 The objective is that you find one or two main channels of expression from your potentials, those that are the most suitable and are absolutely everything you know and like to do.
-Maybe you want to get your ideas known, but you do not want to hear anything about sitting all day long in front of a computer to write a book, but your communication skills are oriented to stay in front of an audience to make people laugh during a funny show.
-If you do not clearly see your ideal channel of expression, you will never consider that being on that scenario you will be happier, no matter how many books you want to write, you probably will be leaving them in the first chapter.
-On the contrary, you like writing so much that you would spend hours at the keyboard, but you do not have the patience to show out your work to the world, so being a writer does not serve you as a channel of expression, so a book may take a while to be published.
+Maybe you want to get your ideas known, but you do not want to hear anything about sitting all day long in front of a computer to write a book, as your communication skills are oriented to stay in front of an audience to make people laugh during a funny show.
+If you do not clearly see your ideal channel of expression, you will never consider that being on that scenario will make you happier, no matter how many books you want to write, you probably will be leaving them off in the first chapter.
+On the other hand, you may like writing so much that you would spend hours at the keyboard, but you do not have the patience to show out your work to the world, so being a writer does not serve you as a channel of expression, because a book may take a while to be published.
 In this case, working on a digital newspaper or working as a blogger would make you happier.